krother/software-engineering-python/editors.md

 ## Notepad++

-If you must use a text editor on Windows to edit Python code, refuse to use anything worse than **Notepad++**.
+If you must use a text editor on Windows to edit files, use **Notepad++**. **DO NOT USE THE WINDOWS NOTEPAD**

-## geany

-I have no idea what **geany** even is, so I suppose it is a tool for MacOS.

 ## Vim

-I know people who are successfully using Vim to write Python code and are happy with it.

-## Emacs

-I know people who are successfully using Emacs to write Python code, but haven't asked them how happy they are.
+To use Vim, you need to learn a lot of keyboard shortcuts.
+Its unique advantage is that it is the only editor in this collection that you can use through an SSH connection on a remote machine.